Eastern Nebraska 4-H Center

 Lincoln, NE 68583-0700

-What are we trying to do at 4-H Camp?
+What are we trying to do at 4-H Summer Camp?

-4-H Mission: To assist youth and volunteer staff through non-formal education to acquire knowledge, develop life skills and strengthen values that enable them to become increasingly self-directing, productive, contributing citizens.
+4-H Mission: To assist youth and volunteer staff through non-formal education to acquire knowledge, develop life sills and strengthen values that enable them to become increasingly self-directing, productive, contributing citizens.

 4-H Camps & Centers Vision: 4-H Camps and Centers….a place to discover, learn, and grow.